Rump Steak with New Potatoes and Maddy's Special Cauliflower Cheese

 6. Depending on the thickness of the steak and your cooking preference this will obviously differ, but for a medium-rare steak (my preference!) allow the meat to cook on each side until it has visibly cooked (the outside colour will turn from red to pale brown), and no signs of redness can be seen from any side or angle.
 Then allow a minute or so's extra cooking time on top of this.
 If, like me, you've heard the old "if it feels like the left side of your palm its well done, or under your thumb its rare" -type mythical nonsense, IGNORE IT!
 You'll only confuse yourself, and in the process of navigating around your own hand, massacre your steak.

-As snug as a bug in a rug...or a steak in
+As snug as a bug in a rug...or a steak in some tin-foil.
+Practically the same thing. |

 7. Once you're happy, remove it from the pan and seal in a layer of tin-foil for a few minutes.
 Don't worry, it won't go cold!
 This allows the steak to soak back up it's own juices making it, you guessed it, uber juicy!